 contentid/88e2cc8c-69c8-4fef-9423-dec670de84dd

-The weather alert issued by the Civil Protection Department will last until 6:00 PM tomorrow.
+The weather alert issued by the Civil Protection Department will last until 6:00 PM on Thursday.
 According to the bulletin, which is based on weather forecasts, the areas most exposed to hydrogeological risk are the Iglesiente, Campidano, Flumendosa-Flumineddu—which includes much of eastern Nuoro and Ogliastra—and Gallura.

 (Unioneonline)